Ina Mae (née Middleton) Gaskin (1940 – ) American midwife.

 Gaskin (all-fours) manoeuvre

 Gaskin adopted the all-fours manoeuvre for shoulder dystocia from indigenous midwives while visiting the highlands of Guatemala in 1976.
 Gaskin first documented the manoeuvre in the second edition of Spiritual Midwifery (1977), and expanded in an informal article on a series of shoulder dystocias in which the maneuver had proven to be extremely effective (1988).
-In 1991 Gaskin collaborated with family physicians to publish a formal review 32 cases of shoulder dystocia, all of which had been resolved with the all-fours position.

 This position works very well to widen the pelvis in just the way that is required when the shoulders are stuck: instead of the mother’s coccyx being pushed towards the symphysis pubis in the way it is in the seated position, there is no pressure on the coccyx and the baby’s weight is pushing on the symphysis pubis, thereby widening the anterior to posterior diameter a little.Gaskin 2002: 354